Khronos under a blanket of snow

 "Mist is a living veil through which inspiration and forms swirl and softly penetrate into the depths of my imagination.
 To bathe in its shrouded breath is to wrap myself with a part of nature." Éveline Gallant Fournier

 The base photograph for this digital work was one that I took at Falls Brook during the spring of this year.
 I also used additional images of my sculptures, objects, and of my model, my daughter Carole Fournier.
-It was also the first time I experimented in creating mist with digital tools.

 Over the years, I have created many images, sculptures and installations of turtle women, and I can tell you with certainty that more are coming!